-The Child Protection and Welfare Social Work Conference and Research committee was established late 2005.
-This inter-agency committee is comprised of staff and members of the Social Work Development Unit at the School of Applied Social Studies, University College Cork, social work staff from the Child Protection and Welfare Social Work teams of the Child and Family Agency (Tusla) and the Irish Association of Social Workers Southern Branch.
+The National Child Protection and Welfare Social Work Conference committee was established in 2005.
+This inter-agency initiative is comprised of staff from the School of Applied Social Studies, University College Cork, social work staff from the child protection and welfare social work teams of Tusla, the Child and Family Agency and the Irish Association of Social Workers (Southern Branch).

 This committee was established to address a need articulated by practice to create a space for practitioners in the area of child protection and welfare to hear about and debate new developments in the areas of research, policy and practice and to network with colleagues.
-To meet these needs we run a biennial conference held every second October.
+To meet these needs we run a biennial conference held every second October at UCC.

 Conference Organising Committee: